Washington Park (community area), Chicago: Changing demographics

 A turn-of-the-20th-century housing construction boom along with increases in the African American population of the midwest during the Great Migration resulted in the movement of lower-income and predominantly African American Chicagoans southward.
 Soon, the European-American inhabitants mostly left the area, in a phenomenon often termed "white flight".
 The transition was rapid and marked with conflicts such as the Race Riot of 1919.
 Some white Protestants left to form an exclusive residential community in the South Shore community area.
 In 1906 they formed the South Shore Country Club, which excluded Black people and Jews from membership.

 The area rapidly changed from European American to African-American in the 1920s.
 By 1930, the population was only 7.8% white.
 By 1960, the population was 0.5% white.
 From 1950 to 2000 the total population of the neighborhood declined from 57,000 to 14,146.
 This population decline is partly due to initiatives of the Chicago Land Clearance Commission, who acted under the 1955 Amendment to the Blighted Areas Redevelopment Act, which allowed redevelopment authorities that acquired land by condemnation or otherwise to redevelop such lands for non-residential uses.
 A good example of the Land Clearing commission activities is the Lake Meadows Park to the north of Washington Park.
-The failure of the evolution of industry and commerce in the community, the above-mentioned white flight and land redevelopment for non-residential use combined lead to population decline.
+The failure of the evolution of industry and commerce in the community, white flight and land redevelopment for non-residential use combined led to population decline.